-These industrial agriculture fields are white as death.
+These industrial agriculture fields appear white as death after drying out.
 We won’t fix that problem today, though.

 The office foundation needs work.
 One of the oaks has died and needs to be cut down.
 It threatens to fall on the power and electric lines to the main barn.

 A mass of dozens of inch thick vines have strangled and starved the old oak.
 They swarm up its trunk twenty five feet into the air.
 Honeysuckle is a sweet and delicate flower. but its vines can be killers, suffocators.
 And they sure are in the way when we need to cut the tree inside.
 Our best lumberjack cut away the vines and felled the old oak neatly away from the lines.

 The inner core of the oak is a deep mahogany with fascinating patterns.
 Huge knobs make the trunk useless for lumber but great for wood sculpture.
 We don’t really have time to whittle it into something beautiful.
 But, It’s too intriguing to use for firewood.
 And it’s dense and hard as rock.